Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:34:23 - Igor Minar

 What is it good for?
-How do you use it and when you should not use it.
+How do you use it, and when should you not use it?

 00:34:28 - Anthony Campolo

-Right?
-Yeah.
-And that's the big question because there's this push to Edge everything and that might not necessarily be the right thing to do.
+Right, yeah.
+And that's the big question because there's this push to edge everything, and that might not necessarily be the right thing to do.

 00:34:37 - Igor Minar